Why are we really resistant to change - Dominick Hussey

 In the past, I would outwardly say I understood but inwardly roll my eyes in frustration.

-A possible answer to this question came to me while listening to a new book entitled, the body keeps the score.
+A possible answer to this question came to me while listening to a new book entitled the body keeps the score.

 It begs to ask a deeper question.